Pfizer Inc. (PFE) Shares Up Despite Recent Market Volatility

 PFE’s Market Performance

-PFE stock saw a decrease of 0.72% in the past week, with a monthly decline of -4.52% and a quarterly a decrease of -21.82%.
-The volatility ratio for the week is 1.73%, and the volatility levels for the last 30 days are 1.94% for Pfizer Inc. (PFE).
-The simple moving average for the last 20 days is 0.02% for PFE stock, with a simple moving average of -14.23% for the last 200 days.
+The stock of Pfizer Inc. (PFE) has seen a 1.02% increase in the past week, with a 0.44% rise in the past month, and a -20.51% fall in the past quarter.
+The volatility ratio for the week is 1.08%, and the volatility levels for the past 30 days are at 1.75% for PFE.
+The simple moving average for the last 20 days is 1.37% for PFE stock, with a simple moving average of -12.84% for the last 200 days.

 Analysts’ Opinion of PFE